 Not very concentrated, leading to higher usage and cost.

 Can make bath towels rough and bed sheets uncomfortable.

 Supposedly a great eco-friendly detergent, we take a look at the pros and cons of ECOS laundry detergent.
 Is this laundry soap as gentle and earth-friendly as it claims?

 When I was young and needed to wash clothes, I’d take whatever cheap detergent you could give me.
-However, as I’ve gotten older and become a much more eco-conscious individual, I’m willing to stretch my budget a little in the pursuit of earth friendly products.
+However, as I’ve gotten older and become a much more eco-conscious individual, I’m willing to stretch my budget a little in the pursuit of earth-friendly products.

-And yes, that includes eco laundry detergent.
+And yes, that includes eco-friendly laundry detergents.

-After learning that many clothes detergents on the market were non-biodegradable and bad for sensitive skin (which I have), I decided to find an earth friendly liquid laundry detergent that I can use at home.
+After learning that many clothes detergents on the market were non-biodegradable and bad for sensitive skin (which I have), I decided to find an earth-friendly liquid laundry detergent that I can use at home.

 I soon discovered the ECOS Laundry Detergent, so I tried it so I can see for myself if it’s really as eco-friendly as other reviews make it out to be.
 Here's my review.

-The ECOS Liquid Detergent is a plant based earth friendly laundry soap made by an eco-friendly company called ECOS that specializes in plant derived products that are kind to the environment.
+The ECOS Liquid Detergent is a plant-based earth-friendly laundry soap made by an eco-friendly company called ECOS that specializes in plant-derived products that are kind to the environment.